estermer/u-ed/README.md

 jumping through the hoops of the school.
 Also students are free to choose alternative methods of education such as online coursework to further build their portfolio.

-This increased mobility of education will create better competition amongst school and ultimately reduce costs and take the emphasis off of only a single method of education.
+This increased mobility of education will create better competition among schools and ultimately reduce costs and take the emphasis off of only a single method of education.